Alcohol Abuse vs. Alcohol Use Disorder: Is it Time to Get Help?

 Alcohol Abuse vs. Alcohol Use Disorder: What is the Difference?

 Alcoholism is often referred to as a disease, but there is no medical diagnosis for alcoholism.
-The term is popularized due to Alcoholics Anonymous and treatment programs that use 12-step ideas.
-However, the DSM-V outlines 11 criteria for the diagnosis of alcohol use disorder.[2]
-These criteria include:- Drinking alcohol in larger amounts or for longer than you’re meant to.
+The term was popularized by Alcoholics Anonymous and support groups that use a 12-step program.
+However, the DSM-V outlines 11 criteria for the diagnosis of alcohol use disorder.

 - Wanting to cut down or stop drinking but not managing to.